molikto/mlang/NOTES/19-03-21 SEMANTICS.md

     * **definitional equality of lambdas with recursive unfolding, [here](https://cstheory.stackexchange.com/questions/42371/definitional-equality-of-recursive-function-definition-by-infinite-unfolding)?**
     * **what are categorical semantics for fix points?**

-* traditionally data types is added as iterated extensions to theory
+* tranditional data type is added as iterated extensions to theory

 * non-recursive record type is generalized sigma type, where the iterative explicit dependency is changed to implicit dependency. can be seen both as positive type or nagetive type, and each has a eta-rule, positive type [with eta (which is subtle)](https://ncatlab.org/nlab/show/product+type#as_a_positive_type) will validate the nagetive type [with eta](https://ncatlab.org/nlab/show/product+type#as_a_negative_type) propositionally and vice versa
     * one says it is a inductive type with one constructor in the positive case, this is just because a inductive type has a coproduct-sigma factoring